-With many people looking for work, you have to put in a lot of effort and make no mistake when applying for a job to stand out.
+With many people looking for work, you must put in a lot of effort and make no mistakes when applying for a job to stand out.
 After writing your

 After doing all that, read it word by word, line by line.
 This makes it easy to spot missing words, misused words, double words, etc. Check the contact information too, and ensure it’s accurate.
-A simple mistake in the contact information section can make it impossible for a recruiter to reach out to you.
+A simple mistake in the contact information section can make it impossible for a recruiter to contact you.
 You don’t want that after all the effort you’ve put into writing your

 In addition, it’s also advisable to have someone proofread the